Rae-ymr/daily_stock_agent/README.md

 # Daily Stock Analysis Agent

-A corrective-RAG agent that ingests price + news data for a ticker, retrieves and self-corrects on relevant context, drafts a summary/recommendation, and stops for human approval before anything is logged or sent out.
+A multi-agent pipeline that ingests price + news data for a ticker, runs a corrective-RAG retrieval step, splits analysis across parallel technical and intel agents, screens the result through a dedicated risk agent, combines everything into a structured buy/hold/sell decision, and stops for human approval before anything is logged or sent out.

 Every module below is implemented, not a stub — the one exception is `agent/tools.py`'s `check_forecast_anomaly`, an optional forecasting/anomaly